ð Recast GeoLift

 Use the power analysis to:

-If the results of the power analysis do not provide you with a feasible testing plan, you can go back to the experiment configuration and increase the number of geos, extend the duration of the study, or adjust your effect size and CPA/ROI assumptions.
+If the results of the power analysis do not provide you with a feasible testing plan, you can go back to the experiment configuration and tweak the number of geos, extend the duration of the study, or increase your spend amount, or adjust your CPA/ROI assumptions.

 How does power analysis work?

-Recast simulates the effects of your experiment: Based on the input parameters you provided while configuring your Recast Geolift experiment, Recast GeoLift runs multiple simulations to estimate the probability of detecting a true causal effect of the spend change as well as the probability of making erroneous conclusions from you results.
+Recast simulates the effects of your experiment.
+Based on the input parameters you provided while configuring your Recast Geolift experiment, Recast GeoLift runs multiple simulations to estimate the probability of detecting a true causal effect of the spend change as well as the probability of making erroneous conclusions from your results.

 Estimate Power: By analyzing the simulation results, Recast estimates the statistical power of the study.
 It determines the likelihood that the experiment configuration, given your input parameters, will detect an effect in the test geo in comparison to the control geo.